 Candidate Disposition Assessment

-In an effort to better serve degree candidates, the P-12 school children and the community, the School of Education has implemented a disposition support model.
+In an effort to better serve degree candidates, the P-12 school children and the community, the Education Department has implemented a disposition support model.
 The professional dispositions of candidates are a critical component of development for emerging educators.
 Candidates are required to maintain appropriate professional dispositions on campus, as well as during the field or practical experiences.
 Faculty and staff utilize evaluation tools which are aligned with CAEP/NCATE/SOE selected requirements for dispositions to assess candidate dispositions and develop supportive intervention.
-An individual disposition status level system is in place for each SOE candidate; this system indicates the level at which a candidate stands based on faculty and administrative staff evaluation.
+An individual disposition status level system is in place for each Education Department candidate; this system indicates the level at which a candidate stands based on faculty and administrative staff evaluation.

-The SOE disposition support model includes five levels.
+The Education Department disposition support model includes five levels.
 Faculty and staff work closely with candidates in level two and level three to correct potential or observed disposition concerns.
 If candidates reach the fourth status level, they are considered to have demonstrated unsatisfactory dispositions and may be placed on probation by a disposition review team.
 Candidates whose demonstrations of inappropriate dispositions reach the fifth status level may be recommended for dismissal from the program by a review team; the dean determines whether or not the candidate is dismissed from the program.
 For additional information, please refer to one of the program specific Disposition Support Model Handbooks.

 Grievance Policy/Procedures for Disposition Decisions